ivaylo-iliev/salesforce_helpers/src/main/default/classes/WebServices/RESTSettingsReadme.md

 * **Data Type:** Text(255)
 * **API Name (automatically generated):** value\_\_c

-4. Edit the records in the custom metadata type by clicking the **"Manage REST Settings""** button.
+4. Edit the records in the custom metadata type by clicking the **"Manage REST Settings"** button.

 5. Create the following records: